spacetimeengineer/mupy/README.md

 # About

-Python manufacturing utility or mupy is an extremely powerful new digital-twin technology implemented in the form of a python pip installable package.
-Ultimatly mupy is a platform or a new way to think about physical hardware, advanced assemblies, innovative technologies or most generally, systems.
+Python manufacturing utility or mupy is a powerful new digital-twin technology implemented as a python pip installable package.
+In it's essence mupy is a platform or a new way to think about design, physical hardware, advanced assemblies, innovative technologies or most generally speaking, systems.
 This package and the tools included empowers users with hardware-class-objects into the python scripting envornment. mupy posesses features such as hardware & system generation, assembly & operational simulation, metadata & resources renderings. mupy empowers the user with resources and speed.
-Without mupy some things could never be built.
-Let's get dangerous.
+Get dangerous.

-- quintillions (of quintillions (of quintillions...) of identifiable 3D Print/CNC parts and even more assemblies.
+- quintillions (of quintillions (of quintillions...)) of identifiable and discernible hardware elements and even more assemblies for 3D print, CNC or any other form of manufacturing
-- programmatic representation ; For hardware & assemblies (of hardware and assemblies) within virtual 3D workspaces.
+- programmatic representation ; of hardware & assemblies ( composing of smaller hardware elements and sub-assemblies ) within virtual 3D workspaces
-- operational & assembly simulations (animations) with real time programmatic modification.
+- operational & assembly simulations (animations) with real-time programmatic modification capabilities
-- Integrateable with thousands of other technologies
+- Integratable with thousands of other python compadible technologies

 ## Note from the developer

-### powerful but rudimetry
-mupy is more powerful than you think, certainly more than you would believe but less than it could be.
-The package has grown too large for a single developer to responsibly maintain and there is still much to do.
-Dont get me wrong, I love to code and mupy works well, perhaps too well but it finnally meets all requirements from my perspective and there is little to do.
-The mu project had evolved through many interations of insight and usecase and the days of building things in a vacuum are behind me so I can only make trivial modifications from this point forward.
-This may not be the case forever but I need a dedicated community before I consider further contributions to be worth my while.
-I will continue developing scad libraries but these shall be limited to my own needs and requirements.
+mupy is more powerful than you think, certainly more than you would believe.
+The package has grown too large for a single developer to responsibly maintain and I am at a good stopping point. mupy works well, perhaps too well and it finally meets all requirements from my perspective.
+I just need users and feedback before I can add aditional features.
+In the meantime I will be developing hardware & assembly libraries which should be considered fundementally important but separate of the mupy.core library.
+Currently the standard-hardware library is small but useful enough and with more time additional hardware and assemblies can be injected (yet another useful feature).
+I am still learning this technology myself.
+I didnt develop it, I discovered it.
+I just hope other people utilize, study and develop system-code tech or some derived tech becasue it is too powerful to be wasted.

-### mupy was battle tested for years
-mupy is a conglomeration of scripts that were rewritten many times over and organized and coordinated into a functiong system.
-I have been developing it for years but utilizing it and employing it in my tool-set has been a very new exerience for me.
-More accuratly mupy was community-grade implementation of the tools I had been developing for my own R&D operation.

-### On 3D Printers VS traditional
-If you look at the cost/quantity curve for 3D printers vs other manufacturing methods you willnotice that 3D printers prestent a flat curve.
-- How do you find parts to print?
-- How to design a part?
-- The cost/

-- It is a misconception that 3D printers are not worthy canidates for scale grade manufacturing its just that we have to not compare them to manufacturing systems which limit

 ### Caveats
-The mupy-core package is not without issues or inefficiencies and to make an analogy regarding the circumstance, try to imagine the mu technology as a recipe and mupy as the cuisine implementation of the recipe one prepares but with using suboptimal or subsitution ingredients.
-Obviously this is not ideal but it works!
-Here are three glaring issues you should be aware of.
-They are more difficult to solve than you would probally realize.
+The mupy-core package is not without issues or inefficiencies and to make an analogy regarding the circumstance, try to imagine the mu technology as a recipe and mupy as the cuisine implementation of the recipe one prepares but with using subsitution ingredients.
+Obviously this is not ideal however it works! but here are some glaring issues you should be aware of.
+I would need the community to help these ones.

 - mupy is a package however an enviornment will be needed to utilize it; openscad will need to be installed (VSCode is also reccomended)
 - Stable on linux Only ; linux file systems are leveraged heavily.
 It doesnt yet work on Docker, Windows or MacOS.
-All are trivial fixes but take time and consideration to solve.
-The plan is to get everything working eventually but it has been lowered on priority level.
+All are non-trivial fixes.
+Time and consideration are required to solve but can be solved hopefully sooner than later.
+All depends on supply and demand.
+The plan is to get everything working eventually but it has been lowered in terms of prioritization.
+Consider it beta.
-- OpenScad is a fantastic technology to which mupy relies heavily on but it's 3D graphical user interface enviornments can not be called from python as objects.
-These enviornments are essential to make mupy "fun".
-Additionally these modules are tightly coupled to the integrated development enviornment which supports the openscad language.
-For this reason mupy essentially writes openscad code and one could simply open the code with the openscad IDE one generated.
-Currently this is the standard protocol.
-- mupy is a complex library.
+- OpenScad is a fantastic technology to which mupy relies heavily on but it's 3D graphical user interface enviornments or features can not be called from python as objects yet.
+These enviornments are essential to make mupy "fun" but these modules are too tightly coupled to the integrated development enviornment which supports the openscad language.
+This is a fancy way of saying I am too dumb to figure it out myself within my time constraints.
+For this reason I designed mupy to essentially write openscad code directory structures and then the user operates or modifies the code from the openscad integrated development enviornment once mupy generates the code.
+One still should consider just modifying the original python code because it will work mid-animation anyways.
+As cumbersome as this all is, it is the standard protocol and very much worth it. mupy is a complex library.
 It is almost it's own language.
+No, scatch that.
+It's an ecosystem of languages.
 Writing with it may not be so easy.
 It's perfect for me, but that me.

-I offer zero apologies for this reality.
-You want features go build it yourself.

-### mupy is the real mcoy
-I have been cultivating concern about the state of the world economy, education and manufacturing for some time.
-I wont get into the details regarding my personal feelings but after compiling these thoughts for years into the form of productive goals, I began to realize that I wanted to develop a super-utility which would provide free infinite resources to the individual so that they could cultivate manufacturing value from a small space.
-I wanted these individuals who struggle competing with large companies to have more power.
-I am no enemy of large companies becasue I offer them the same resource but I am trying to change the dynamic.
-I want to connect people of all industries.
-I want more competition but I also want more cooperation.

 ## Overview